Celebrating Black History Month Year ‘Round

 Computer CORE students who identify as Black or African American make up 147 (37%) of the over 400 adult students currently registered for Computer CORE’s Spring 2021 semester, our 5th online semester.
 Students enrolled this term are from the following countries: Cameroon (2), Chad (2), Congo (3), Djibouti (1) Egypt (2), Ethiopia (64), Ghana (1), Guinea-Bissau (1), Ivory Coast (3), Morocco (1), Nigeria (1), Saudi Arabia (2), Sierra Leone (1), Sudan (24), and the US (34).

 Hopes for all our students are high in 2021!
 They have spent and continue to spend their time well, seeking as many computer skills and workforce development supports as possible to prepare themselves for a re-opened economy.

-These times can’t help but feel like a turning point, a corner that we may not yet see around but we feel the energy of history pushing forward.
-Join us as we navigate this directional shift, realizing the changes together as a community, building new futures along with our students.
+These times can’t help but feel like a turning point, a corner that we may not yet see around, but we feel the energy of history pushing forward.
+Join us as we navigate this directional shift, realizing the changes together as a community and building new futures along with our students.

 In the spirit of continued learning, we recommend two books to reflect on the Black experience in the US: